biosails/pheniqs/docs/quickstart.md

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary.html#read) by reading one [segment](glossary.html#segment) from each input file.
 [Relative](glossary.html#relative_path) input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
 You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable.

-Assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.
+For example we assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.
 The first four lines of each of the files are

 *000000000-BDGGG_S1_L001_R1_001.fastq.gz*, the first read segment (or *Read 1* in Illumina terminology):
 ```